solidi/writing/80-the-ultimate-hot-wheels-legend.md

 Hot Wheels Sizzlers ("Zip cars" back then) makes total sense as a topic of concern.
 In late 1968, it was a technological revolution that could generate significant profit.
 However, Sizzlers had substantial challenges with power and motor miniaturization.

+It was a curio with design issues, too.
+Larry Wood said, "I cannot design around that huge battery.
+So they would do the research - " (from a [2023 interview](https://www.youtube.com/watch?v=2tlqeit2Vi4&t=1780s)), which extended time in its preliminary investigation.

 The official story of powering Sizzlers with a rechargeable battery was a problematic technical lift in the late 1960s, which included dialing mega-corp General Electric for help.

 ![**SCI-FI-TUNED MOTORIZED INVENTION** - The [Sizzlers patent](https://patents.google.com/patent/US3628284A/en) contained a technological leap that [Matchbox](https://en.wikipedia.org/wiki/Matchbox_(brand)) and [Corgi](https://en.wikipedia.org/wiki/Corgi_Toys) attempted simultaneously.
 Mattel's invention was a commercial first with a Ni-Cd rechargeable battery in scale.](images/80-13.jpeg)